How to Fit Laminate Flooring

 Laminate Floor Maintenance

-Your laminate flooring could be easily scratched by heavy furniture, so we advise that you apply some soft felt furniture pads underneath these objects to avoid marks.
+To avoid furniture from leaving marks, apply some soft felt furniture pads underneath the feet.
 Laminate flooring should be very durable, but should you notice any damage here are a few DIY tips on how to fix these problems.

-You should try using a wax pencil first but should you scratch be a little deeper you should consider using repair putty.
+Try using a wax pencil first but should the scratch be a little deeper, consider using repair putty.

-Should the boards be damaged, you might want to consider replacing the laminate board.
+If it's the boards that are damaged, you might want to consider replacing the laminate board.
 As there is no glue involved, this process can be fairly simple but perhaps a little time-consuming.

-• Take the damage out and replace with a new one.
+- Take the damaged board out and replace with a new one.

 How to Clean Laminate Flooring